mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 ##### By PrimaryKeys

-Below is a sample bulk-delete by primary keys.
+Below is a sample code to bulk-delete by primary keys.

 ```csharp
 using (var connection = new SqlConnection(connectionString))